HZ-SA-DSAI/databricks-best-practices/README.md

 **Unofficial** central repository for all official publically available best practices on databricks tools and features, found on [http://docs.databricks.com](http://docs.databricks.com).

+All content contained in this repo are copied and reproduced from [http://docs.databricks.com](http://docs.databricks.com).
+All rights belong to Databricks.

 ## Last Update

 01/04/2023